Doing Business in Morocco

 - National Pact for Industrial Emergence (2009-15)

-- Moroccan strategic sectors: aeronautics, off-shoring, agribusiness, textiles,
+- Moroccan strategic sectors: aeronautics, off-shoring, agribusiness, textiles, electronics, and cars.

-- Top Moroccan economic sectors: tourism, industry, fishing, water, housing,
+- Top Moroccan economic sectors: tourism, industry, fishing, water, housing, and international trade

 - Aeronautical industry: 100 enterprises